Wood Beam / Joist Span Calculator Skip to main content

 Maximum allowable span per NDS allowable stress design with bending, shear, and deflection checks

-Free wood beam span calculator for contractors, framers, engineers, and building officials.
-Enter species, grade, member size, spacing, and loading to get the maximum allowable span with the governing check identified.
-Includes NDS reference design values for Douglas Fir-Larch, SPF, Southern Pine, Hem-Fir, and LVL.
-Enter a specific span for pass/fail verification with utilization ratios.
-Covers floor joists, ceiling joists, rafters, and headers/beams.
+Free wood beam span screening calculator for contractors, framers, engineers, and building officials.
+Enter species, grade, member size, spacing, and loading to review a span prompt with the governing check identified.
+Includes representative NDS Supplement rows for Douglas Fir-Larch, SPF, Southern Pine (size-specific Table 4B rows), and Hem-Fir, plus typical 2.0E-class LVL prompts.
+The grade stamp, current NDS edition, adopted code, actual loads, and licensed structural review govern.

 PREVIEW All Pro features are currently free for a limited time.
 No license key required.